Metropolitan School District of Mt. Vernon

 The Metropolitan School District of Mt.
 Vernon, Indiana, also known as simply the MSD of Mt.
 Vernon or MSDMV, is the school corporation serving the City of Mt.
 Vernon and southern Posey County and is the larger of two school districts in the county.

-Four townships make up the district: Black, Lynn, Marrs and Point.
-The only incorporated community is Mount Vernon, Indiana, by far the largest community in the county.
+The townships covered by this district include Black, Lynn, Marrs, and Point.
+The only incorporated community is Mount Vernon, by far the largest community in the county.